 The application is being presented to the LHTAC commissioners this week and a majority of the staff does not want to use the funds on a pathway project vs. a road project.
 Needless to say, we are very concerned about losing this grant and the $1.7 Million Dollars for our community.

-How you can help: There are several actions you can take to contact the commissioners before they meet this week, we have bulleted them below, please take a few minutes to act on whichever feels most comfortable to you.
+How you can ACT: There are several actions you can take to contact the commissioners before they meet this week, we have bulleted them below, please take a few minutes to act on whichever feels most comfortable to you.

 Please feel free to copy and paste this form letter into any emails you send, and add your own personal touches.